 ST. PAUL, Minn. – The Westminster football team was defeated University of Northwestern 27-17 on Saturday afternoon.
 The Blue Jays finish the season 4-6 and 4-4 in UMAC play.

-In the third quarter Westminster got the ball on their own 12-yard line after a punt.
-After a one yard rush by Davis, Ellis found Jamal Martin for a four-yard completion and then connected with Young for 12 yards and a first down.
-On the next play Cline caught a 16-yard pass from Ellis.
-Davis helped the Blue Jays advance the ball with rushes for 10 and 15 yards before Westminster was sent backwards due to a fumble and penalty.
+In the third quarter, Westminster got the ball on their own 12-yard line after a punt.
+After a one-yard rush by Davis, Ellis found Jamal Martin for a four-yard completion and then connected with Young for 12 yards and a first down.
+On the next play, Cline caught a 16-yard pass from Ellis.
+Davis helped the Blue Jays advance the ball with rushes for 10 and 15 yards before Westminster was sent backward due to a fumble and penalty.
 On third and long Ellis scrambled for 16 yards to give the Blue Jays a shot at a field goal.
 Tim Branneky kicked the ball through the uprights from 42 yards to cut the lead to 17-10.

 The onside kick attempt by Branneky went out-of-bounds and Northwestern ran out to clock to win 27-17.

 Ellis finished the game with 124 yards passing and two touchdowns.
 Martin led Westminster receivers with three catches for 41 yards.
 Dobbins ran for 75 yards and Davis added 49 rushing yards.

 Dominic Licameli led Westminster with 11 tackles followed by Ben Holt with eight.
 The Westminster defense had three sacks on the day and five tackles-for-loss.
 Justin Scales (1.5), Kobe Kaminski (1), and Holt (0.5) each registered sacks for the Blue Jays.